silentsilas/silentsilas.com/content/norobots/fsznq76d2v.md

 The name's Silas, and my obsessions include cryptography, poetry, world religions, and <a href="https://elixir-lang.org" target="_blank">Elixir</a>.
 My dream is to help dismantle <a href="https://www.goodreads.com/book/show/26195941-the-age-of-surveillance-capitalism" target="_blank">surveillance capitalism</a>.

 I work in Elixir and Javascript (Typescript + React) for my day job.
-You can find out more on my <a href="https://www.linkedin.com/in/jstippens/" target="_blank">LinkedIn</a> profile.
-I'm not too active on there, so it's best to contact me via email.
+You can check out my side projects on <a href="https://github.com/silentsilas/" target="_blank">Github</a>, or take a look at my <a href="https://www.linkedin.com/in/jstippens/" target="_blank">LinkedIn</a> profile.
+I'm not too active on LinkedIn, so it's best to contact me via email.

 Offline, you'll find me inline skating around Cincinnati, performing at an open mic, or sipping absinthe at my local watering hole.